fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 **You can transfer:**

-- Land line phone numbers
+- Land-line phone numbers
 - Mobile phone numbers
 - VoIP phone numbers
 - Toll phone numbers
 - Toll-free phone numbers
 - Service phone numbers such as those used for conference bridges, auto attendants, etc.
 - Fax numbers, but they can't be used for faxing.
 They have to be assigned to a user (If you port the phone number to Teams, you can assign this phone number to a user in your organization instead of using it for faxing)
-- If you are porting hybrid phone numbers (migrating from Direct Routing or Operator Connect to Calling Plans), contact the TNS service desk and include a note stating these phone numbers are hybrid.
+- If you're porting hybrid phone numbers (migrating from Direct Routing or Operator Connect to Calling Plans), contact the TNS service desk and include a note stating these phone numbers are hybrid.

 Transferring mobile numbers to Microsoft Calling Plan is only available in the United States and Puerto Rico.